pult3r/technical-assessment/README.md

 cp .env.example .env
 ```

-Your preconfigured `.env` should already contain:
+The `.env` file is already configured for Docker:

 ```
 DB_CONNECTION=mysql